 Mirrors expand a room by creating the illusion of more space.
 Here, a large mirror above the vanity reflects the wall opposite, making the bathroom look twice as big.
 Leaving the mirror frameless also helps the illusion.

 This bathroom evokes serenity with bright whites and barely-there gray walls.
 Shimmering mosaic floor tiles add a hint of glamour to the calming space.
 A glass shower surround keeps the room feeling open.

-In a small room, every detail gets noticed, so focus on luxurious detail and quality craftsmanship.
-This stylish vanity is infused with charming details such as turned legs and raised panels, and a framed mirror offers the feel of fine furniture.
+In a small room, every detail gets noticed, so focus on luxurious features and quality craftsmanship.
+This stylish vanity is infused with charming details on the vanity doors, and the room's paneling and picture ledge.
 A marble countertop and shimmering vintage-inspired hardware add a sense of luxury.

 Simple lines.
 Basic colors and patterns.
 Sparse furnishings.
 These design ideas can make all the difference when trying to visually enlarge a small space.
 This streamlined bath is a study in stylish contrasts.
 A neutral color scheme provides a soothing backdrop, while the clean, uninterrupted lines and rich color of the vanity help anchor the space.

 Sometimes a small footprint dictates design decisions.
 And scale and proportion are critical factors when working in a small space like this one.
 A tiny vanity is the perfect (and only) fit in this powder room.
 A vintage-style faucet and vessel sink ensure the limited counter space stays clutter-free.

 Ultimately, a bathroom needs to be functional.
 But no matter the size, there's always room for special touches to create character and pleasure.
 This small bathroom enjoys ample storage, thanks to built-in cabinetry and a recessed wall niche (not shown).
 Here, a small bench located next to the shower lends convenient stow-away space for soaps and towels as well as a place to take a seat.